open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ## Limits on Metrics

-Erroneous code can add unintended labels to a span.
+Erroneous code can add unintended labels to a metric.
 If they are unbounded, they can quickly exhaust available memory, resulting in crashes that are difficult to recover from safely.

 To protect against such errors, SDKs MAY be configured to truncate label values.
 By default, label values SHOULD NOT be truncated.
-If an SDK provides a way to set this limit and the limit is set, then for each Metric label value, if its length exceeds that limit, SDK Spans SHOULD truncate that value, so that its length is at most equal to the limit.
+If an SDK provides a way to set this limit and the limit is set, then for each Metric label value, if its length exceeds that limit, SDKs SHOULD truncate that value, so that its length is at most equal to the limit.

 If there is a configurable limit, the SDK SHOULD honor the environment variables